Celebrity Mercury (Now Mein Schiff 2), Alaska

 Please Note: This is my first review, of my first ever cruise.
 I had nothing to compare my experience with.
 If I took the same cruise today I may well have different opinions…but hey, it’s a record of what I though and felt at the time.

-Boarding took about an hour or so, which was very efficient considering that there were 1900 passengers which had to be processed plus 4000 items of luggage.
+Boarding took about an hour or so, which was very efficient considering that there were 1,900 passengers which had to be processed plus 4,000 items of luggage.
 We had a lovely cabin with double bed and picture window, which was great, considering that we had only paid for an inside cabin (Thanks Celebrity).

 The passenger corridors just went on forever as you would expect.
 The Grand Foyer and staircase was pleasant and functional, but had more in common with a Shopping Mall than the ‘Grand Staircase’ of a real ‘Ocean Liner’, for example.
-The Casino was a little tacky for my liking, but the Celebrity Theatre with its 1000 seats was pretty amazing.
-Although being at the bows of the ship it was subject to the roll of the sea.
+The Casino was a little tacky for my liking, but the Celebrity Theatre with its 1000 seats was impressive Although being at the bows of the ship, it was subject to the rock and roll of the sea.

-The excursions available were numerous, of good quality, but were very expensive.
+The excursions available were numerous, of good quality, but were expensive.
 The best things about the Cruise for me, was the excellent staff and the fantastic ‘Inside Passage’ scenery.
-The weather was very warm and it never rained once.
-I would certainly recommend ‘Celebrity Cruises’ and ‘Mercury’ as long as you don’t expect a cruise on a 1930’s style palace.
+The weather was very warm for May, and it never rained once.
+I would certainly recommend ‘Celebrity Cruises’ and ‘Mercury’ as long as you don’t expect a cruise on a 1930’s style ocean palace.
 Times have changed, this is modern-day Cruising.